Adult Content on Gumroad

 If the answer is "yes," then it can't be sold on Gumroad.

 But to be precise:

 As per the definition above, we define pornography as photos or videos depicting one (or more) real human adults engaging in sexual activities.
-Written content would not fall under that definition.
+Written or audio content would not fall under that definition.

 2) What about 3D characters or illustrations?